TheresaLui/SelfHelpContent_v2/articles/microsoft.containerservice/aks-service-principal-expired.md

   "ingestionClientIdentities": [],
   "version": 1.0,
-  "description": "Update cluster's service principal", "longDescription": "This cluster's service principal is expired and the cluster will not be healthy until the SP is updated", "actions": [
+  "description": "Update cluster's service principal", "longDescription": "This cluster's service principal is expired and the cluster will not be healthy until the service principal is updated", "actions": [
     {
       "actionId": "9daffb0d-5a5a-4c13-9fba-5153733c6788",